New-Christian-Bible-Study/swedenborg-collateral-literature/docs/setup/vscode-setup.md

 # Visual Studio Code Setup

-Although the concordance files are just plain text files editable using any text editor, we recommend using [Visual Studio Code](https://code.visualstudio.com/).
-Doing so provides two main benefits:
+Although the collateral files are just plain text files editable using any text editor, we recommend using [Visual Studio Code](https://code.visualstudio.com/).
+A crew of editors for the Concordance project got used to it.
+Doing so provides benefits:

 - Using the [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker) extension allows the following dictionaries to be used for spelling checking: